Neilcon11/world-soccer-teams-tracker/README.md

 - FIFA rankings are seeded from the FIFA/Coca-Cola Men's World Ranking update published on 11 June 2026.
 - Profile details are local seed data and should continue to be reviewed as squads and captains change.
-- Feedback submissions are validated by the app and logged by the server route, but there is no database yet.
+- Feedback and idea submissions are validated by the app and logged by the server route, but there is no database yet.

 ## Build